openedx/edx-platform/requirements/README.rst

 .. _OEP-18: https://github.com/openedx/open-edx-proposals/blob/master/oeps/oep-0018-bp-python-dependencies.rst

-While the ``*.in`` files are intended to be updated manually, the updating the ``*.txt`` files should only be manipulated using Makefile targets in a Linux environment (to match our build and deploy systems).
-Developers on Mac should prefer to use the GitHub workflows or run Make targets from inside devstack's lms-shell or another Linux environment.
+While the ``*.in`` files are intended to be updated manually, the ``*.txt`` files should only be manipulated using Makefile targets in a Linux environment (to match our build and deploy systems).
+For developers on Mac, this can be achieved by using the GitHub workflows or by running Make targets from inside devstack's lms-shell or another Linux environment.

+If you don't have write permissions to openedx/edx-platform, you'll need to run these workflows on a fork.

 Workflows and Makefile targets
 ******************************